Henry Moyo (football): Career

-He quit the national team through an interview with popular sports journalist Steve Liwewe and joined Super League of Malawi outfit MDC United as manager.
-In 1988 MDC United won the Super League championship without defeat and it was the first time in the history of Malawi for a team to win the league without losing game.
-In 1990, he retired from his post as manager of MDC United and joined Portland Cement as Sales Manager.
+He quit the national Coach job in 1987.
+The nation was surprised to hear of the decision to retire as nation team coach through State owned MBC Radio though he had qualified the Flames for the All Africa games which were played at senior level at that time.
+He then rejoined Super League of Malawi outfit MDC United a team he managed before he was appointed national coach.
+In 1988 MDC United won the Super League championship without defeat and it was the first time in the history of Malawi for a team to win the league without conceding defeat.
+In 1990, he left his role as manager of MDC United and joined Portland Cement as Sales Manager.

 From 1990 to 2003 he was a Confederation of Africa Football CAF match commissioner.

 From 1996-2004 he was appointed as sports adviser by former president of Malawi Bakili Muluzi.